darwingr/workit/DESIGN.md

 These are maintainers and owners of gym establishments and equipment.

 \* They are primary stakeholders (among others) to any business value from such a service as this one.
+Meaning their business may be willing or capable to pay for it moreso than any one user.

 ### Buddy